 WHO'S NEXT DOOR

-The vibe is busy, always changing and round the clock.
-Most weekends Federation Square is the packed social hub, home to many events and festivals throughout the year.
+The vibe is busy, always changing and round-the-clock.
+Most weekends, Federation Square is a packed social hub, home to many events and festivals throughout the year.

 Entertainment is a big drawcard not only for city-dwellers but for visitors, swelling the CBD’s numbers with interstate and international travellers.

 From both an investment and owner-occupier perspective, buying in the heart of the world’s most liveable city is remarkably affordable.
 A one bedroom apartment will cost around $560,000.
 The rent for a similar apartment sits at around $600.

 While there has been a large amount of apartment construction in Melbourne’s CBD over the past couple of years with more on the way, demand remains steady with Melbourne’s population predicted to almost double within the next ten years.